CassandraBeauchamp/Spring-Boot-Car-Shop/README.md

 Project Description: For a Java class, take a bear bones bicycle shop web app and turn it into a car shop and add the needed functionalities

-Important Notes: I was give the bear bones for this project, to see my contributions read below or view the commit history, all my code is in working_branch.
-Main branch was the code given to me
+Important Notes: I was give the bear bones for this project, to see my contributions read below or view the commit history

 + Changed line 14 in mainscreen.html, changed from "My Bicycle Shop" to "My Car Shop"